FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 Failure to Report and False Claims

-An employee who fails to make a required report or a student or employee who intentionally makes a false claim, offers a false statement, or refuses to cooperate with a College District investigation regarding prohibited conduct shall be subject to appropriate disciplinary action.
+An employee who fails to make a required report or a student or employee who intentionally makes a false claim, offers a false statement, or refuses to cooperate with a College District investigation regarding sexual misconduct shall be subject to appropriate disciplinary action.

-All other appeals related to this policy may be submitted through the applicable grievance policy beginning at the appropriate level.
-[See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members]
+Appeals related to this policy may be submitted through the applicable regulation.
+[See DIAA(REGULATION) for employees, FFDA (REGULATION) for students] All other appeals may be submitted through the applicable grievance policy beginning at the appropriate level.
+[See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LEGAL) for community members]

 Complaints Filed with OCR